Seeroy/kubek-minecraft-dashboard/README.md

 # kubek-minecraft-dashboard
-Kubek - New Minecraft server control dashboard, written on Node.js using Bootstrap.
+Kubek - New Minecraft server control dashboard, written on Node.js

 Features:
 - Using Paper API